-The 4-H emblem is a green, four-leaf clover with a white "H" on each leaf which represent one of the a for the second se the four H's: Head, Heart, Hands and Health.
+The 4-H emblem is a green, four-leaf clover with a white "H" on each leaf which represent one of the four H's: Head, Heart, Hands and Health.
 The white stands for purity.
 Green, nature's most common color, represent life, springtime and youth.

 4-H Motto: "To Make the Best Better"